Wagner Group: Other

-A Russian news video claiming to show Serbian "volunteers" being training by the Wagner Group to fight alongside Russian troops in Ukraine has prompted outrage in Serbia.
-Serbia's president, Aleksandar Vucic, reacted angrily on national TV, asking why the Wagner Group would call on anyone from Serbia when it is against the country's regulations.
+A Russian news video claiming to show Serbian "volunteers" being trained by the Wagner Group to fight alongside Russian troops in Ukraine prompted outrage in Serbia.
+Serbia's president, Aleksandar Vučić, reacted angrily on national TV, asking why the Wagner Group would call on anyone from Serbia when it is against the country's regulations.
 It is illegal for Serbians to take part in conflicts abroad.